burcukolcak/burcukolcak.github.io/_pages/research.md

 ### Working Papers

 Kaufman, Robert  R., R. Daniel  Kelemen,  and  Burcu  Kolcak.
-“Federalism and Democratic Backsliding in Comparative Perspective”.
-(R & R)
+“Federalism and Democratic Backsliding in Comparative Perspective”. <i>(R & R)</i>

 Kenwick, Michael, Burcu  Kolcak,  and  Sumin  Lee.
-“The  Civil – Military Divide in Congressional Speech:  Evidence From The U.S. Congress During the Wars in Iraq and Afghanistan”. (under review)
+“The  Civil – Military Divide in Congressional Speech:  Evidence From The U.S. Congress During the Wars in Iraq and Afghanistan”. <i>(under review)</i>

 Kolcak, Burcu .
-“The Dynamics of Support and Opposition to the Black Lives Matter Movement”. (draft available upon request)
+“The Dynamics of Support and Opposition to the Black Lives Matter Movement”. <i>(draft available upon request)

 Filindra, Alexandra, Mia Gandenberger, Burcu Kolcak & Anita Manatschal.
-"Who is Allowed to Criticize the Government". (draft available upon request)
+"Who is Allowed to Criticize the Government". <i>(draft available upon request)</i>

 ### In Progress